JosephOziel/JosephOziel/README.md

  Hi, I’m @JosephOziel

-I like using cool programming languages, and I love to make programming languages.
+i like to make esolangs, and sometimes normal programming languages.
-I use prolog, factor, python, and elixir.
-I am currently learing haskell.

-Check out my stuff!
+trying to learn cool computer science stuff and more about turing completeness.

 <!---
 JosephOziel/JosephOziel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.